-The homemade Bisquick makes the texture of this Zucchini Bake much more filling than an egg casserole.
+The homemade Bisquick makes the texture of this zucchini egg bake much more filling than an egg casserole.
 It has a bread-like structure that you can see in the close up photo below.

 Like all casseroles, it’s just a few easy steps to create this yummy Baked Zucchini Pie.
 Served room temp or hot out of the oven, you’ll love this zucchini recipe!

 Step by Step Photos for How to Make Zucchini Pie with Bisquick

 Summer is full of zucchini recipes and you can ALWAYS use more!